-Due to Menorca's remote geographical position, the production of any perishable food destined for consumption beyond the shores of the island, traditionally had to be geared towards making a shelf-stable and versatile product.
-Such is the case with Mahon.
+Due to Menorca's remote geographical position, the production of any perishable food destined for consumption beyond the shores of the island traditionally had to be geared towards shelf-stable and versatile products, and such is the case with Mahon.

-As a result, it's possible to find Mahon sold at several different stages, ranging from a semi-aged cheese (two months) to very old (ten months).
-Artisanal versions of Mahon are made using raw milk and often have a superior flavor that becomes increasingly apparent as they get older.
-Industrial versions, produced from pasteurized milk, are also available.
-The latter tend to have milder flavors.
+As a result, Mahon can be found in several different stages, ranging from a semi-aged cheese (two months) to very old (ten months).
+Artisanal versions are made using raw milk and often have a more complex flavor that becomes more apparent as they get older.
+Industrial versions made from pasteurized milk are also available but tend to be milder in flavor.

-When young, the texture of Mahon is close, dense and crumbly, yet slightly moist, with occasional "eyes," or holes.
-The paste is bone-white in color.
-As wheels mature, the color darkens and the texture becomes firmer and drier.
+When young, Mahon's texture is close, dense, and crumbly, but slightly moist.
+The paste is bone-white in color, with occasional "eyes," or holes.
+As it matures, its color darkens and the texture becomes drier and firmer.

-Flavors of the younger cheeses are buttery, fruity and tart, overlaid with a slight sourness and the presence of salt.
-With age, these flavors intensify and some older wheels can be very salty and yet delicious.
+Younger versions of Mahon taste buttery, fruity, and tart, overlaid with a slight sourness and hint of salt.
+With age, these flavors intensify; some older wheels can be very salty and piquant.